Host a Speaker

 • Applications for both domestic and international visits will be considered.
 Applications for international visits should involve participation of more than one host organization and must include either a US-based speaker or a US-based organization.

-• Host organizations are responsible for organizing all travel and lodging arrangements for the speaker unless otherwise pre-arranged through ARCUS.
-Hosts will be reimbursed up to the maximum allowed following the visit.
+• Host organizations are responsible for organizing local travel arrangements for the speaker while on tour unless otherwise pre-arranged through ARCUS.

 Online Forms